There are a few remarkable things about coding for anticoagulation management services.

 These three codes are longstanding codes with a status indicator in the Medicare fee schedule of R, restricted.
 These are Contractor priced, although there are RVUs in the fee schedule.
 They were not deleted with the addition of the CPT® codes.

-G0248 is similar to the new CPT® code 93972.
-Both require in person education, obtaining one sample, instructions for reporting and an assessment of how well the patient will be able to perform the test and report the results.
+G0248 is similar to CPT® code 93972.
+Both require in-person education, obtaining one sample, instructions for reporting, and an assessment of how well the patient will be able to perform the test and report the results.

 G0250 requires “face-to-face verification by the physician that the patient uses the device in the context of the management of the anticoagulation therapy following initiation of the home INR monitoring.”
 The frequency of the face-to-face verification is not listed in the code.